 Chromium provides the same benefits to cobalt as it does to nickel, i.e. it is key to the formation of protective films/scales in both corrosive fluids and high-temperature gases.
 Moreover, it influences the driving force for structural change in cobalt and its alloys, which in turn affects their mechanical and wear behavior.

 The primary role of nickel (if present) in the cobalt-based is to stabilize the FCC form.
 This negatively impacts wear performance, but provides many benefits, especially ease of wrought processing (at sufficiently high nickel contents).

 Molybdenum and tungsten are both strong, solid-solution strengthening agents in cobalt-based alloys.
 They also result in higher transformation temperatures, which increase resistance to those forms of wear that involve a micro-fatigue component (such as metal-to-metal sliding and cavitation erosion).
-Molybdenum is used in those cobalt alloys designed primarily for resistance to aqueous corrosion and wear.
-Tungsten is used in those wrought cobalt alloys designed for high temperature use and those cast (and weld overlay), high-carbon alloys designed primarily for wear resistance in hostile environments.
+Molybdenum is used in those cobalt alloys developed primarily for resistance to aqueous corrosion and wear.
+Tungsten is used in those wrought cobalt alloys developed for high temperature use and those cast (and weld overlay), high-carbon alloys developed primarily for wear resistance in hostile environments.